Fully gapped $d$-wave superconductivity in CeCu$_2$Si$_2$: Discussion and summary

-Both the superfluid density and specific heat results are consistent with a model of the $d+d$ band-mixing pairing state, which can also explain the sign change of the superconducting order parameter.
+Both the superfluid density and specific heat results are highly consistent with a model of the $d+d$ band-mixing pairing state, which most importantly also explains the sign change of the superconducting order parameter.
 Although the fully gapped nature of the pairing state means that the density of states $N(E)$ is zero at low energies, $N(E)$ is nearly linear above the small gap, much like for pairing states with line nodes.
 This is also consistent with the literature results showing $d$-wave superconductivity \cite{Ishidal1999,Fujiwara2008}, which were not obtained at low enough temperatures to observe clear evidence for fully gapped behavior.
-The lack of a coherence peak below $T_c$ in the Cu-NQR $1/T_1(T)$ measurements \cite{Ishidal1999,Fujiwara2008} can also not be accounted for by a two-gap $s$-wave model, but is readily taken into account by the anisotropic $d+d$ state, which changes sign along ${\boldsymbol Q}_{\mathbf{AF}}$ across the Fermi surface.
-In addition, when $\varDelta_2>\varDelta_1$, the maxima and minima of the gap function are located in the same positions as in the case of the $d_{xy}$ gap and therefore this may also explain the observation of a four-fold modulation of $H_{c2}$ in the $k_x-k_y$ plane which was found to be compatible with $d_{xy}$ symmetry \cite{Viyera2011}.
+The lack of a coherence peak below $T_c$ in the Cu-NQR $1/T_1(T)$ measurements \cite{Ishidal1999,Fujiwara2008,NQR2017} can also not be accounted for by a two-gap $s$-wave model, but is readily taken into account by the anisotropic $d+d$ state, which changes sign along ${\boldsymbol Q}_{\mathbf{AF}}$ across the Fermi surface.
 We note that the effective gap corresponding to a $d+d$ band-mixing pairing is formally identical to one obtained from a $d+id$ pairing and the good fits to $\rho_s(T)$ and the specific heat are also consistent with this pairing.
 In the $d+id$ state, time-reversal symmetry would be broken and although no clear experimental indication of a time-reversal symmetry breaking superconducting state was found from $\mu$SR measurements of $A/S$ type samples \cite{CCSMuSR}, this requires further study.
-By contrast, a $d+d$ band-mixing pairing conserves the invariance under time-reversal, while \emph{a priori} generating the expected sign-change.
+By contrast, a $d+d$ band-mixing pairing is invariant under time-reversal, while generating the expected sign-change.

+From a theoretical perspective, unconventional superconductors in the presence of strong correlations are generally expected to be robust against disorder \cite{Anderson-book}.
+This has been demonstrated in models for strongly correlated superconductivity driven by short-range spin-exchange interactions\cite{Chkraborty17,Garg08}.
+The $s \tau_3$ pairing state \cite{NicaTheor} arises in a similar fashion, and is also expected to be robust against disorder.
+Because the $4f$-electrons in heavy fermion systems undoubtedly have strong correlations, the $d+d$ band-mixing pairing state proposed for CeCu$_2$Si$_2$ should be similarly robust to disorder, except for atomic substitutions \cite{Spille1983,Alloul2009}.